The Swedes and Dill

 - Form the dough into a large ball.

 - Cover the dough ball with a clean, light towel.
 Place in a warm spot in your kitchen or use the proofing program on your oven.
 Proofing times will vary depending on how warm the kitchen is.
-The warmer the kitchen, the shorter the time will be.
-Whichever system you use, the idea is to proof the bread until it is doubled in size.
+The more generous the kitchen, the shorter the time will be.
+Whichever system you use, the idea is to proof the bread until doubled in size.